 Visit a cooling center

 Need to get out of the heat?
-Spend some time at air-conditioned public places like a shopping mall or a local library for a few hours.
+Spend some time in air-conditioned public places like a shopping mall or a local library for a few hours.

-There are a few designated cooling centers in the Quad Cities area, including:
+There are also a few designated cooling centers in the Quad Cities area, including: